 - The right to opt out of interest rate hikes and fee increases, and cancel their accounts while paying off the balances under the old, lower interest rates.
 Previously, issuers offered opt out options at their discretion.

 Taken as a whole, the Credit CARD Act and upcoming federal rules mark a dramatic shift in how credit cards will be marketed, issued and billed.
-Card issuers will have to "dismantle their existing models and then rebuild them -- just as a carmaker might have to completely redesign its models," Nessa Feddis, vice president and senior counsel for the American Bankers Association trade group, said Thursday during a press briefing on the new law and provisions that start Aug.
-20.
+Card issuers will have to “dismantle their existing models and then rebuild them — just as a carmaker might have to completely redesign its models,” siad Nessa Feddis, vice president and senior counsel for the American Bankers Association trade group.

 She acknowledged that credit card issuers have cut credit limits, closed accounts and increased interest rates in anticipation of the new laws.
 American Express, which before the law’s effective date had not offered card users an option to opt out, hit consumers with rate increases just before they could legally opt out.